evalops/provenance/README.md

-# Agent Code Provenance & Risk Analytics
+# Provenance & Risk Analytics

 > Attribute every changed line to its authoring agent, evaluate risk with Semgrep, and deliver governance-grade analytics.